-We recently received a lovely email from Alison Clarke, library and Book Club member.
-We thought we’d share Alison’s letter with you:
+We recently received a lovely email from Alison Clarke, library and Book Club member and thought we’d share it with you.

 “I recently had the pleasure of reviewing a new book in the Living Paintings Short Stories collection, called Fabulous Frocks.